performancecopilot/pcp/docs/PG/WritingPMDA.rst

 ----------------

 The set of labels associated with any singleton metric or instance is formed by merging the sets of labels at each level of a hierarchy.
-The lower levels of the hierarchy have highest precendence when merging overlapping (duplicate) label names:
+The lower levels of the hierarchy have highest precedence when merging overlapping (duplicate) label names:

 * Global context labels (as reported by the **pmcd.labels** metric) are the lowest precedence.
 The PMDA implementor has no influence over labels at this level of the hierarchy, and these labels are typically supplied by **pmcd** from **/etc/pcp/labels** files.